turingschool/mod-0-curriculum/prework/index.md

 * Be comfortable navigating your development environment and using your tools (Atom, Chrome, the console, and the command line)
 * Develop a basic knowledge of Ruby (for back-enders) or JavaScript (for front-enders)

-The links below will take you to the Github page that contains all the Technical work.
+The links below will take you to the GitHub page that contains all the Technical work.
 Scroll through the page to find the instructions for getting your computer setup and getting started.

 * [Click here to get started with Back-End Technical Mod 1 Pre-work](https://github.com/turingschool/backend_mod_1_prework) (This is your technical mod 1 pre-work if you are in the back-end program)
 * [Click here to get started with Front-End Technical Mod 1 Pre-work](https://github.com/turingschool/frontend-mod-1-prework) (This is your technical mod 1 pre-work if you are in the front-end program)